Chapter 8

 "[6] As for those who seemed to be important--whatever they were makes no difference to me; God does not judge by external appearance--those men added nothing to my message.
 [7] On the contrary, they saw that I had been entrusted with the task of preaching the gospel to the Gentiles, just as Peter had been to the Jews.
 [8] For God, who was at work in the ministry of Peter as an apostle to the Jews, was also at work in my ministry as an apostle to the Gentiles.
 [9] James, Peter and John, those reputed to be pillars, gave me and Barnabas the right hand of fellowship when they recognized the grace given to me.
 They agreed that we should go to the Gentiles, and they to the Jews."

 Lord willing in this study we will find that Paul was faithful to God's call upon his life.
 Consequently, because of his faithfulness we can trust Paul's writings as coming from the Lord.
-To see this let us begin by noting that,
+To see this we will,

-We covered this point at the start of this study.
-However, since it is so important let us do it again.
+Even though we covered this point at the start of this study, it is so important that it deserves another review.
 This time let us read an excerpt from what the Apostle Paul said to King Agrippa as he told him about the first encounter he had with Jesus Christ.

 Acts 26:12-16